kdeps/schema/README.md

 ## Release Notes

-### Latest Release: v0.2.9
+### Latest Release: v0.2.10
-  - change timeoutDuration to Duration and use PKL semantics for duration seconds
+  - changed timestamp to duration from durationunit

+    updated relnotes / readme

 ### Previous Highlights
+- **v0.2.9**:   - change timeoutDuration to Duration and use PKL semantics for duration seconds

 - **v0.2.8**:   - Use DurationUnit for Timestamps; Upgrade pkl-go to 0.9.0

 - **v0.2.7**:   - api response meta blocks can be optional